Chart Color Schemes

 North Melbourne is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Melbourne has high cultural diversity, with 41.3% speaking a language other than English at home and 46.5% born overseas.
-Christianity is the primary religion in North Melbourne, comprising 24.0%.
-Islam is overrepresented compared to Greater Melbourne, making up 7.7% versus 4.3%.
+North Melbourne has a high level of cultural diversity, with 41.3% of its population speaking a language other than English at home and 46.5% born overseas.
+Christianity is the main religion in North Melbourne, comprising 24.0% of its population.
+However, Buddhism is overrepresented compared to Greater Melbourne, making up 5.0% versus 7.0%.

 Frequently Asked Questions - Diversity